brhanuhailu/setup-mobile-first-project/README.md

 ## 📝 License <a name="license"></a>

+It is allowed to use this project for academic purpose.
+Knowledge sharing is not power loosing stead power gaining.
+Therefore, Permission is hereby granted, free of charge, to any person obtaining a copy of this source code and associated documentation files without restriction.
 This project is [MIT](./LICENSE) licensed.

 _NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 You can also use [any other license](https://choosealicense.com/licenses/) if you wish._